rockymadden/droplr.sh/readme.md

 # droplr.sh

-Upload files as notes to Droplr via the command line.
+Upload files to Droplr via the command line.
+Files are uploaded as notes (current limitation of Droplr).

 ## Installation
 Download `droplr.sh` and make it available in your `PATH`: